Editorial style guide

 race and ethnicity |

 Include references to race only when it is relevant.
-The words 'black' and 'Asian' should not be used as nouns, but adjectives: 'black people' rather than 'blacks'; an 'Asian woman' rather than an 'Asian', for example.
-However, it is acceptable to be specific if it is relevant: local Somalian community; Bangladeshi community leaders See also Asian;black, Asian and minority ethnic (BAME) |
+The words 'Black' and 'Asian' should not be used as nouns, but adjectives: 'Black people' rather than 'Blacks'; an 'Asian woman' rather than an 'Asian', for example.
+However, it is acceptable to be specific if it is relevant: local Somali community; Bangladeshi community leaders Ethnic groups should be capitalised, such as Asian, Black, Mixed, White, Gypsy, and Other See also Asian communities; Black, Asian and minority ethnic |

 real time/ |

-Where possible, use 'live' instead of 'realtime' or 'real time'
+Where possible, use live instead of real-time or real time

-Not real-time |
+Not realtime |

 red route |